jtnystrom/Discount/README.md

 Example to generate a full counts table output with k-mer sequences (in many cases larger than the input data):

 `
-./spark-submit.sh --motif-set PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --sequence
+./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --sequence
 `

 A new directory called /path/to/output/dir_counts will be created with the output.